UX/UI

 To gain a deeper understanding of users' experiences, I mapped out their journey.
 By experiencing their challenges firsthand, I was able to empathize with their frustrations and uncover the root causes of their difficulties.

-1. Finding Data
+Finding Data

 Jr. architects struggled to efficiently locate district data across different platforms.

-2. Collecting Data
+Collecting Data

 Data was collected using different tools which created a disjointed workflow.

-3. Visualizing Data
+Visualizing Data

-4. Exporting Data
+Exporting Data

 Visuals were laid out to be added to client presentations, another laborious process.

-1. Make Data Accessible:
+1. Enhance District Data

-2. Empower User Interaction:
+2. Empower Users

 To achieve these goals, we agreed with the client that a responsive website would be the most effective solution.

-Homepage
+Homepage Goals

 To cater to the primary needs of users who search and gather data, the homepage design needed to facilitate the following tasks:

-1. Efficient Data Discovery
+1. Agile Data Discovery

 2. Granular Data Access

-3. Intuitive District Selection
+3. Easy District Selection

 To customize and download comparison visuals, users can proceed to Collection Page.
 This page was designed to support the following actions: